ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Other functions of the [os]{.mod} module that can sometimes be useful are [sleep()] to delay the program execution for a time period specified in milliseconds, and [parseCmdLine()] which splits the command line argument [string] into several components.
-But in the next section we will present the [parseopt]{.mod} module, which is an advanced command line parser, and in part V of the book, we will present the external [cligen] package, which is even more powerful.
+Other functions of the [os] module that can sometimes be useful are [sleep()] to delay the program execution for a time period specified in milliseconds, and [parseCmdLine()] which splits the command line argument [string] into several components.
+But in the next section we will present the [parseopt] module, which is an advanced command line parser, and in part V of the book, we will present the external [cligen] package, which is even more powerful.